How do I apply for a warehousing authorisation and what is required of me?

-If your company does not have an authorisation for comprehensive guarantee, or if your current authorisation does not include warehousing, fill in an application for comprehensive guarantee and attach all information regarding you company that is requested in the completion instructions.
-Send the application to the Customs Authorisation Centre.
-Remember to mention who within your company is the contact person in the application stage and who can give the processing officer further information.
+If your company does not have an authorisation for comprehensive guarantee, or if your current authorisation does not include warehousing, apply for an authorisation for comprehensive guarantee in the Authorisations Service of Finnish Customs and attach all information regarding you company that is requested in the service.

 Customs does not impose any specific technical requirements regarding storage spaces.
 Staff facilities, break rooms and office spaces cannot be included in storage facilities for undeclared goods.
 Customs inspects the spaces during the authorisation process.
 These facilities must be separated from the rest of the building or site in question so that access by unauthorised persons is restricted.
 During warehouse opening hours, the warehouse can be supervised for example so that outside persons can access it only when staff is present.

 If an individual building or area houses also other companies in addition to the holder of the warehouse authorisation, the facilities used by the companies must be separated for example with a wire fence.